cncf/wg-serverless/workflow/spec/spec.md

 cannot transition to states outside of this state.
 Similarly other workflow states cannot transition to one of the states defined within the ForEach state.

-States defined in the "states" property must contain at least one state which is an end state (has the end property set to true).
+States defined in the "states" property must contain at least one state which is an end state (has the end property defined).

 Let's take a look at a simple ForEach state example through which we can explain this state: